ml-explore/mlx/docs/src/dev/metal_debugger.rst

 To build with debugging enabled in Python prepend ``CMAKE_ARGS="-DMLX_METAL_DEBUG=ON"`` to the build call.

-The :func:``mx.metal.start_capture`` function initiates a capture of all MLX GPU work.
+The :func:`metal.start_capture` function initiates a capture of all MLX GPU work.

 .. note::